Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Theoretical properties of AdaFilter

 \subsection{Lack of complete monotonicity}

-The increased power of AdaFilter can lead to a striking efficiency.
-Suppose that we have $n$ studies, each testing the involvement of $M$ genes in a disease.
-One researcher uses a multiple testing adjustment---such as BH or Bonferroni---separately on the $M$ $p$-values of each of the $n$ studies.
-He claims that a gene is important for the pathology as long as the null hypothesis relative to this gene is rejected in at least one of them.
-Another researcher runs AdaFilter on the same data: she claims that a gene is important only when, accounting for the multiplicity across genes, she can reject the null hypotheses that the gene is significant in less than two studies.
-The second researcher has a stricter goal and yet it is possible that she makes more discoveries than the first.
+The increased power of AdaFilter can lead to an unexpected power gain when combining multiple similar studies.
+Suppose that we test the involvement of $M$ genes in a disease with two studies.
+One researcher uses BH or Bonferroni separately on the $M$ base $p$-values in each study and claims that a gene is important for the pathology if it is rejected in any of the two studies.
+Another researcher runs AdaFilter with $r = 2$ on the same data while claiming that a gene is selected only when its nulls are false in both studies.
+The second researcher has a stricter goal, however, it is possible that she makes more discoveries than the first.

-To see how this could happen, consider the toy example in \Cref{fig:demo}c where $M = 2$.
-In both studies, none of the two hypotheses can be rejected at significance level $\alpha = 0.05$ when using multiple testing corrections (either Bonferroni or BH) on each study separately.
-However, both AdaFilter Bonferroni and AdaFilter BH reject $H_{0}^{2/2}$ at level $0.05$ for the first hypothesis.

-This striking phenomenon arises from the lack of monotonicity we mentioned in the introduction.
-A multiple hypothesis testing method has ``complete monotonicity'' if reducing any of the underlying $p$-values can never cause any of the decisions on the null hypotheses to switch from `reject' to `accept'.
+To see how this could happen, consider the toy example in \Cref{tab:demo2}a where $M = 2$.
+In both studies, neither of the two hypotheses can be rejected at significance level $\alpha = 0.05$ when using either Bonferroni or BH on each study separately.
+However, both AdaFilter Bonferroni and AdaFilter BH can reject $H_{01}^{2/2}$ at the same nominal level.
+This interesting phenomenon arises from the lack of monotonicity of the number of rejections in the base p-values.
+A multiple testing procedure has ``complete monotonicity'' if reducing any base $p$-values can never cause any of the decisions on the null hypotheses to switch from `reject' to `accept'.

+\begin{definition} [Complete monotonicity] A multiple testing procedure has complete monotonicity if each decision function $\varphi_j$ is a non-increasing function in all the elements of $(p_{ij})_{n \times M}$ for $j = 1, 2, \cdots, M$. \end{definition}

 Simes', Fisher's and Bonferroni's meta-analyses have complete monotonicity.
-So does the BH procedure. \cite{heller2014deciding} call this property ``stability''.
-It holds for the PC tests of \cite{heller2007}.
-The different versions of AdaFilter work with a matrix of $p$-values.
-They have a ``partial monotonicity'' property whereby reducing one of the $n$ $p$-values for test $j$ can never change the decision from reject $H_{0,j}^{r/n}$ to accept (for more details, see Web Appendix A).
-However, they do not satisfy complete monotonicity: lowering one of the $p$-values for gene $j$ can change the rejection of $H_{0,j'}^{r/n}$ to acceptance for $j'\ne j$.
+So does the BH procedure with $n = 1$.
+Heller, Bogomolov and Benjamini \cite{heller2014deciding} call this property ``stability'' and it holds for the PC tests of \cite{heller2007}.
+However, AdaFilter do not satisfy complete monotonicity: lowering one of the $p$-values for gene $j$ can change the rejection of $H_{0,j'}^{r/n}$ to acceptance for $j'\ne j$.